I-T-C-R-W/IIO/example-device.md

 ```

 ### 12.4 OS Exposure
-The driver exposes a single, unified device profile to the kernel.
-No internal device identifiers or bus addresses are exposed.
+The driver exposes a single logical device profile.
+Internal devices are hidden, and no guarantees are made about individual device identity or physical execution paths.

 ```text
 DEVICE {